Inez Weski: Marengo trial

+Prosecution and retirement

-On 23 januari 2023 Youssef was convicted to 5,5 years in prison, and in April 2023 Weski was arrested and charged with participation in a criminal organisation by exchanging messages between its members.
+On 23 january 2023 Youssef was convicted to 5,5 years in prison, and in April 2023 Weski was arrested and charged with participation in a criminal organisation by exchanging messages between its members.
 Ten days before her arrest she had sold her law office to her son Guy Weski and formally retired.

 She was detained for one month, and said she was severely mistreated and initially brought to a secret location where the public prosecutor attempted to make her a witness for their case in the Merengo trial, or have her killed.
 Weski's experiences during this time became the subject of her April 2024 book The sound of silence: A year living in a raging hurricane.
 Lawyer Peter Plasman said she was becoming increasingly paranoid and the claim the public prosecutor was attempting to have her killed was extreme and not substantiated by facts.
 Emeritus professor of law Peter van Koppen said while some of her claims were extreme, he assumed what she said was based in fact, and that the methods the public prosecution used against her was similar to the CIA's 'Alice in Wonderland' method of disorienting a subject by routinely changing guards and not allowing any contact, irregular food provisions, and when someone is broken offering a deal.

 In January 2025 the trial against Weski began after two years of delays the public prosecution blamed on Weski's legal manoeuvres.
+On 21 May 2026, Weski was found guilty of participation in a criminal organisation by relaying messages between Taghi and the outside world, and sentenced to 42 days imprisonment, the same amount of time Weski had spent in pre-trial detention meaning she did not have to return to prison.